 Free VPN services may cost nothing but there is usually a good reason for that – it means the provider will be turning a profit in some other way, usually with invasive advertising or by selling your browsing data to third-parties (rather defeating the whole drive for privacy in the first place).

-So before we get stuck in to our list of the best free VPN downloads, it's worth knowing that a paid-for version can cost as little as around $2/£2 per month and will give you much better performance and protection.
+So, before we get stuck in to our list of the best free VPN downloads, it's worth knowing that a paid-for version can cost as little as around $2/£2 per month and these best VPNs will give you much better performance and protection.

 1. ExpressVPN: Try TechRadar's #1 VPN for free (opens in new tab)